coozoo/cactiJMXmonitor/README.md

 ### JAVA and Environment Perfomance

- To start about 50 java jmx collectors processes that's how script configured by default.
+ To start about 50 java jmx collectors processes (that's how script configured).

  System with CPU: 2.3 GHz 4 cores.
   - java-1.8.0 - execution time about 4-6 seconds;